nsagora/peppermint/README.md

 ### Separation of concerns

 Think of `Validation Toolkit` as to an adjustable wrench more than to a Swiss knife.
-With this idea in mind, the kit is composed from a small set of protocols, classes and structs than ca be easily used to fit your project needs.
+With this idea in mind, the kit is composed from a small set of protocols, classes and structs than can be easily used to fit your project needs.

 ### All platforms availability